 Application related FAQs

 (Study, Visa, Deposits, and Accommodation matters)

 Will the September 2020 intake still be going ahead?

 Yes, the University will be starting the next academic year in September, as planned, and the campus will be open.
-We will combine on campus face to face and online teaching as appropriate.
+We will combine on campus live sessions and online delivery as appropriate.

 We can reassure our international applicants that the University will also be taking into consideration what is happening in your respective countries; travel restrictions globally; the safety of international travel and visa processing availability and we will try our best to ensure that no one is disadvantaged.

 Can I pay my deposit online if I can’t get to the bank?